w3f/polkadot-wiki/docs/learn-transactions.md

 ---
 id: learn-balance-transfers
 title: Balance Transfers
-sidebar_label: How to send Balance Transactions
+sidebar_label: How to transfer Balances
 ---

 Balance transfers are used to send one balance from one account to another account.
-To start sending transactions, we will begin by using the Polkadot User Interface.
+To start transferring balances, we will begin by using the Polkadot User Interface.

 ## Polkadot UI